intermezzOS/book/src/paging.md

 point them at each other in the correct way, then tell the CPU that paging should be enabled.

+### How many tables?

+The number of tables we need depends on how big we make each page.
+The bigger each page, the fewer pages fit into the virtual address space, so the fewer tables we need.
+How to choose a page size is the kind of detail we don't need to worry about for now.
+We're just going to go for 2 MiB pages, which means we only need three tables: we won't need a level 1 page table.

 ### Creating page table entries

 To create space for these page table entries, open up `boot.asm` and add these